Wildcrafting: Autumn Hawthorn Berry Intensive

 Hawthorn, the “everything is going to be ok” herb is so needed now more than ever!

 Hawthorn is considered a primo herb for supporting overall cardiovascular health.
 We’ll delve into plant constituents to learn the “why and how” hawthorn is working with our anatomy and physiology to improve the health of not only the cardiovascular system, but of the nervous system as well.
 We will discuss protocols for the use of hawthorn and adjunct therapies to manage anxiety and panic attacks and relieve the effects of stress.
-As hawthorn has a strong relaxing effect on the central nervous system, it is particularly helpful for those who are going through life transitions and dealing with grief, stress, and societal anxiety.
+As hawthorn has a strong relaxing effect on the central nervous system, it is particularly helpful for those who are going through life transitions and dealing with grief.

 - Understand the active chemical constituents and energetics of hawthorn and their effects on health and healing-physically and emotionally